depoon/SwiftLocalhost/README.md

 }
 ```

-### 2. [API] - Modify App API Requests with http://localhost:xxxx (where xxxx is port number)
+### 2. [API] Redirect your requests domain

-If you are using a specific port for your localhost, you can simply change the domain to http://localhost:xxxx.
+If you are using a specific port for your localhost, you can simply change the domain to http://localhost:xxxx (where xxxx is port number).

 ```swift
 class NetworkOperations {